2007 Ford Expedition Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2007 Ford Expedition
+A guide to repairs, service, and maintenance costs for your 2007 Ford Expedition

 An illuminated Check Engine Light could indicate that one or more of the ignition coils has failed due to excessive spark plug gap.
 To fix this problem, the ignition coils that have failed, the spark plugs, and all coil boots should be replaced.

 The mass air flow sensor (MAF) may fail resulting in a rough engine idle, hesitation on acceleration, and/or engine stalling.
 The Check Engine Light may or may not illuminate.
 A failed mass air flow sensor will require replacement.

 Intermittent rough idle may be caused by the EGR sensor sticking, causing the EGR valve to stay slightly open.
 Our technicians tell us the valve and sensor must be replaced together to correct this concern.

 2007 Ford Expedition QuestionsCan't find FPDM under car at all (2 answers)

 Crank won't start no fuel pressure jus trying to find FPDM not under

 the scanner shows me the U0100 Code: there is lost whit ECM/PCM.